 Massaging the body with warm coconut oil can help improve blood circulation and relax the nerves to promote a better night’s rest.

 - Slightly warm some coconut oil, then rub the oil on your neck, shoulders, back and feet.

 - Massage the oil into your skin for 10 minutes using circular motions.

 8. Lemon Balm

-Lemon balm is said to relieve anxiety and calm the nerves, which enhances sleep quality.
+Lemon balm, also known and used as Melissa essential oil, is said to relieve anxiety and calm the nerves, which enhances sleep quality.